7 Compliance Jobs to Consider for 2026

 Healthcare and pharmaceutical businesses require regulatory affairs specialists to ensure adherence to FDA and EMA guidelines.
 For example, releasing new drugs, ointments, and other products that are intended for human consumption.

-Similarly, electrical products and consumer goods need to pass tests regarding their safety.
+Similarly, electrical products and consumer goods need to pass safety tests.

 Data privacy and protection specialist

 While many of the previous roles also cover data regulations, there’s a special role for handling data and ensuring its protection.
-These experts ensure that the businesses are handling data according to relevant data regulations.
+These experts ensure that businesses handle data in accordance with relevant data regulations.

-Depending on the location of the company and its customers, data privacy and protection specialists must ensure compliance with PIPEDA, CCPA, GDPR, LGPD and other regional data regulations.
+Depending on the company's location and its customers, data privacy and protection specialists must ensure compliance with PIPEDA, CCPA, GDPR, LGPD, and other regional data protection regulations.

-Basically, any business that collects data and has a certain amount of customers will benefit from having data privacy and protection specialists.
+Basically, any business that collects data and has a certain number of customers will benefit from having data privacy and protection specialists.
 These businesses are often tech, e-commerce, legal, and marketing firms.

 Compliance jobs are growing in the current landscape

-While many practices that ensure compliance are costly, the consequences of breaking laws and regulations are much more impactful.
-Because of this, many businesses are ready to invest in what’s necessary for the top talents in compliance.
+While many compliance practices are costly, the consequences of violating laws and regulations are much more severe.
+Because of this, many businesses are ready to invest in what’s necessary for the top talent in compliance.

 If you’re an emerging expert in law, finance, IT, or healthcare, you should certainly explore what compliance jobs have to offer.
-With the proper upskilling and mindset, you can create a great foundation for your career.
+With the right upskilling and mindset, you can lay a strong foundation for your career.
 To start building your resume for one of these compliance jobs, sign up for Huntr today.